 Served hot and golden, Banana Fritters are the perfect way to satisfy a sweet tooth!
 Made with sweet, fruity bananas and aromatic vanilla, then fried to perfection, these fritters are yummy all the way to the last bite!
-If you love these, you will definitely love these Beignets or Apple Fritters or Peach Fritters!
+If you love these, you will definitely love this Bananas Fosters or for more fritters, these Beignets or Apple Fritters or Peach Fritters!

 Today, I find myself seated on the sofa typing away as my daughter sings along to Frozen for the 100,000th time.
 Harmony dances around the living room in her pajamas and to be honest, I’m still in mine too.
 We’re adjusting to a new normal that, for all intensive purposes, is not normal.
 Some days are harder than others but still, we find ways to laugh, rejoice and tap into that inner Queen Elsa (or Princess Anna, depends on the day).